kshetline/tubular_time/README.md

     * If nothing more is given, the date is treated as the first of the month.
     * `d` / `day`: The date of the month.
   * `dy` / `dayOfYear`: The 1-based number of days into the year, such that 32 means February 1.
 * `yw` / `yearByWeek`: An ISO week-based calendar year, where each week starts on Monday.
 This year is the same as the normal calendar year for most of the calendar year, except for, possibly, a few days at the beginning and end of the year.
-Week 1 is the first week that contains January 4.
+Week 1 is the first week which contains January 4.
 Along with this style of year, you can specify:
     * Nothing more, in which case the date is treated as the first day of the first week of the year.
     * `w` / `week`: The 1-based week number.
       * If nothing more, the date is treated as the first day of the given week.